Wednesday 30th Oct 2019

-Procrastination, the action of delaying or postponing something; the promise you’ve made to yourself, but broken; the goal you’ve set, but let slide; the menacing cloud of uncompleted chores, from the late bill payments to the clutter that fills your home; the appointment you’ve been putting off and the finances still in disarray.
-It’s the dawdling, delaying, opportunities lost and so much more.
+Procrastination – the act of delaying or postponing something; the promise you’ve made to yourself, but broken; the goal you’ve set, but let slide; the menacing cloud of uncompleted chores, from the late bill payments to the clutter that fills your home; the appointment you’ve been putting off and the finances still in disarray.
+It’s the dawdling, delaying, opportunities lost, and so much more.

 Well, not today.

-Change your ‘someday’ thinking with my 5 practical steps you can take to stop procrastinating.
+Change your ‘someday’ thinking with my five practical steps you can take to stop procrastinating.

-The first step, and often the most hardest, is to be truthful with yourself about what you’re procrastinating over.
+The first step, and often the hardest, is, to be honest with yourself about what you’re procrastinating over.
 Recognise what it is, call it out and put it on the table with a bright light shining over it.
 Brushing it under the carpet and hoping it’ll go away is not the answer.
 It won’t go away.
 Fact.

 Say it, call it, own it.